Superman in film: Superman: Man of Steel (2004)

 Brett Ratner was hired to direct in September 2002, originally expressing an interest in casting an unknown for the lead role, while filming was to start sometime in late 2003.
 Christopher Reeve joined as project consultant, citing Tom Welling, who portrayed the teenage Clark Kent in Smallville, as an ideal candidate.
 Reeve added that "the character is more important than the actor who plays him, because it is an enduring mythology.
 It definitely should be an unknown".
 Ratner approached Josh Hartnett, Jude Law, Paul Walker and Brendan Fraser for Superman, but conceded that finding a famous actor for the title role had proven difficult because of contractual obligations to appear in sequels: "No star wants to sign that, but as much as I've told Jude and Josh my vision for the movie, I've warned them of the consequences of being Superman.
 They'll live this character for 10 years because I'm telling one story over three movies and plan to direct all three if the first is as successful as everyone suspects".
-Hartnett in particular was offered $100 million for a three-picture deal.
-Walker explained that "I could have made a gazillion dollars on that franchise.
+Hartnett in particular was offered $100 million for a three-picture deal, but turned it down as he didn't want his life be "shallowed up" by his work.
+Walker tested for the role and seriously considered taking it, but later declined it and as well the $10 million deal as he felt it wasn't for him.
+He would later explained that "I could have made a gazillion dollars on that franchise.
 I could probably have bought my own fleet of jets or my own island.
 You know what?
 I don't need it".
+Law immediately felt he was wrong for the part upon putting on the costume, admitting that it was a "step too far".
 David Boreanaz, Victor Webster and Ashton Kutcher auditioned, along with Keri Russell as Lois Lane, but Kutcher decided not to pursue the role, citing scheduling conflicts with That '70s Show, the Superman curse and fear of typecasting, while Boreanaz had to back out due to obligations with Angel.
 James Marsden stated in a 2006 interview that at one point he was approached by Ratner.
 Although it was never formally announced, Matt Bomer confirmed that he was in the running for the lead role, being Ratner's preferred choice at the time.
 Bomer would later voice the character in the 2013 animated film Superman: Unbound.
+Bomer later felt that the reason he ultimately did not get the role was due to him coming out as gay.
 Amy Adams had also auditioned for Lois Lane, and would eventually win the role eight years later when she was cast in Man of Steel.